The Diary of a Lost Girl: Legacy and adaptions

 In 1907, Böhme published Dida Ibsens Geschichte (The History of Dida Ibsen), a popular sequel to Tagebuch einer Verlorenen.
-As Böhme states in the book's forward, Dida Ibsens Geschichte was written in response to the flood of letters she received regarding the earlier book.
+As Böhme states in the book's foreword, Dida Ibsens Geschichte was written in response to the flood of letters she received regarding the earlier book.
 Some readers had even written to Böhme asking where Thymian was buried.

 A five-act stage play based on Tagebuch einer Verlorenen was authored by Wolf von Metzlch-Schilbach.
 It was published in 1906.
 Performances of the play were banned in some German cities.
 In 1906, a parody of Böhme's book was also published.
 Rudolf Felseck's Tagebuch einer andern Verlorenen, Auch von einer Toten featured a similar title and a look-alike design.

 In the wake of the success of Tagebuch einer Verlorenen, a number of similarly themed, lower class, women's autobiographies were also published.
 At least a few of these latter books cited Böhme's work.

 Two silent films were made in Germany based on Tagebuch einer Verlorenen.
 The first, from 1918, was directed by Richard Oswald and was based on his adaption of Böhme's book.
 It starred Erna Morena as Thymian.
 In 1929, G.W.
 Pabst directed the second film version of Tagebuch einer Verlorenen.
 It starred Louise Brooks as Thymian.

 In France, a novelization of the 1929 film was also issued.
-Brooks, in the role of Thymian, appears on the cover of this latter book - which was authored by Rene Wild.
+Brooks, in the role of Thymian, appears on the cover of this latter book, which was authored by Rene Wild.

 The philosopher and literary critic Walter Benjamin wrote about the book.
 And the American novelist Henry Miller included The Diary of a Lost One on his list of the books which influenced him the most.